Xerox boss ousted in Fujifilm merger row

 The boss of Xerox and six board members will step down after the firm reached a deal with major shareholders who opposed a takeover by Japan's Fujifilm.

-It is a win for investors Carl Icahn and Darwin Deason, who together own 15% of Xerox, who argued that the $6.1m (£4.5m) merger undervalued the company.
+Investors Carl Icahn and Darwin Deason, who together own 15% of Xerox, argued that the $6.1bn (£4.5bn) merger undervalued the company.

 As part of the settlement, chief executive Jeff Jacobson will resign.